Scale Your Go-to-Market with GTM AI - Explore Free Tools Today!

 • Include all relevant costs: When calculating CAC, consider all expenses related to acquiring a new customer, such as advertising, salaries, and commissions.

-• Use historical data: Leverage historical customer data to estimate average customer lifespan and churn rates more accurately.
+• Use historical data: Leverage historical customer data your CRM and other systems to estimate average customer lifespan and churn rates more accurately.

 • Update calculations regularly: As your business grows and evolves, update your CLV calculations regularly to ensure they remain relevant and accurate.

-• Integrate with other metrics: Use CLV in conjunction with other key performance indicators, such as customer satisfaction and engagement, to gain a holistic view of your customers' value.
+• Integrate with other metrics: Use CLV in conjunction with other key performance indicators, such as NPS (Net Promoter Score), customer satisfaction, and engagement metrics gathered from social media and other touchpoints, to gain a holistic view of your customers' value and customer experience.

 • Leverage technology: Utilize tools and software designed to streamline CLV calculations and analysis, such as AI for sales forecasting, to save time and resources.